20 Weeks Pregnant: Pregnancy Symptoms & Baby Development

 foetus-pregnancy-week-7

-If you’re having a baby girl, her uterus will be developing1, and her ovaries will already have seven million primitive eggs in them3.
-When she’s born, she’ll be carrying two million eggs3.
-If you’re having a baby boy, then this is the week when the testes start lowering from his abdomen3.
+If you’re having a baby girl, her uterus will be developing, and her ovaries will already have seven million primitive eggs in them - two million of which she’ll be carrying at birth3.
+If you’re having a baby boy, then this is the week when the testes start lowering from his abdomen, dropping into the scrotum from 26 weeks4.

 Your anomaly scan